lindseykantor/autocomplete-engine/README.md

 The program will output results from the brute-force, binary search, and hash-based autocomplete implementations for comparison.

 **Implemented Approaches:**
-1. Brute Force: Scans all terms each and uses a priority queue to select the top k heaviest matches.
+1. Brute Force: Scans all terms each query and uses a priority queue to select the top k heaviest matches.
   - **Time Complexity:** O(N + M log k)
   - **Pros:** Simple and Easy to implement
   - **Cons:** Inefficent for large datasets